-I don't accept ads on the blog.
+I don't accept ads.
 I do this as a volunteer; I don’t get paid, except for freelance work.
 Until late 2010, the blog was supported by my full-time job.
-Since then, my blog work has been supported by savings and other income.
+Since then, my blog work has been supported by savings, freelance journalism, and other work.

 Is this sustainable?
 No, but I don't have an expiration date for the blog, either.

 I am available to speak at classes, conferences, and other forums.
 I have given several walking tours to visiting groups of journalists, urban planners, and architects--and to student groups from Pratt, NYU/Polytechnic, and other institutions.
-I have given Atlantic Yards walking tours as part of "Jane's Walks," in honor of Jane Jacobs.
+I annually lead Atlantic Yards walking tours as part of "Jane's Walks," in honor of Jane Jacobs.

 On 2/24/07, I spoke at the Grassroots Media Conference on "objectivity, neutrality, and integrity" in covering Atlantic Yards.

 On 10/9/07, I participated on the Municipal Art Society's panel on New Media, New Politics?
 Jane Jacobs and an Activist Press.

 I was a guest on the TV show Brian Lehrer Live in May 2006, October 2007, and June 2009.